xiongdl/ChipArch/README.md

 ### Eyeriss: An Energy-Efficient Reconfigurable Accelerator for Deep Convolutional Neural Networks.
 (MIT) <a name="eyeriss@2016_isscc"></a>
 - See [Eyeriss @ 2017 JSCC](#eyeriss@2017_jssc)

+## OldenDays

+### 1982 TechReport - Computing The Cholesky Factorization using a Systolic Architecture.
+- Systolic architecture for Cholesky Factorization ($LL^t$) and $LDL^t$.

+### 1978 TechReport - Systolic Arrays for VLSI.
+- Systolic architecture for Matrix-Vector Multiplication, Matrix Multiplication, LU-Decomposition, and Triangler Solve.